A contact point between two realities

 From the analysis of the outcome we narrowed down three possible directions for the project.

-Explore the possibility of improving mobility using the unexpected encounters along the Valley.
+Explore the possibility of improving mobility using unexpected encounters along the Valley.
 The experience is in the journey.

 2. Micro experiences